 ii.
 Exposure, or rights, to variable returns from its involvement with the investee, and

-The following table considers each of the control criteria and identifies issues that candidates need to apply to the SBR exam question scenario to identify whether (or not) control has been transferred to the acquirer:
+The following table identifies factors that candidates should apply to SBR exam questions when assessing whether (or not) control exists.

 Power over the investee

 • more analysis and judgement is required to determine whether an investor with a significant minority of voting or other rights has control.
-For example, power over an investee can still exist even when another entity has significant influence and SBR candidates must be prepared to consider this.
+For example, power over an investee can still exist even when another entity has significant influence.

 Exposure or rights to variable returns